DesignerDungeons/blog/public/posts/brew_bits/DCp1.md

 ## Brew Bits: Druid Circles
 <img src="https://media-hearth.cursecdn.com/avatars/321/488/636271885675892017.jpeg" >

+Beautiful, vibrantly colored coral lights the ocean floor with a magical rainbow glow.
+A band of sahuagin circle threateningly around a wiry elf and her comrades as tunnels of exotic fish and strange sea life dance around the two parties.
+Hands raised, the elf begins speaking in the sahuagin’s coarse tongue attempting to calm the situation.
+She knew entering their reef would cause conflict.
+As an ambassador of both land and sea, if anyone can calm these bloodthirsty sharks, its her.

 The next few Brew Bits articles will be on designing druid circles.
 Druid circles are unique beasts to work with.
 The class has two key features, wild shape and spellcasting, to build around.
 They establish a baseline to build off of, and the two base druid circles highlight each independently.